CGP Grey: Early life and career

-Videos
+Content

-Grey's primary YouTube channel, CGP Grey, predominantly features explanatory videos on subjects including politics, geography, economics, history, productivity, the Internet, science, American culture, and British culture.
+Grey's primary YouTube channel, CGP Grey, predominantly features explanatory videos on subjects including politics, geography, economics, history, productivity, the Internet, transportation, vexillology, science, American culture, and British culture.
 The videos intend to debunk common misconceptions or answer everyday questions people may hold.

 The videos feature Grey narrating over animations, stock footage, and still photographs.
-While nearly all of Grey's videos feature his voice, his face has never been shown in his videos, and Grey almost always has his face obscured when appearing in other people's videos; he generally uses a stick figure with glasses to represent himself.
-Grey has stated that the presentation style of his videos is influenced by that of Yahtzee Croshaw's Zero Punctuation series.
+While nearly all of his videos feature his voice, his face has never been shown in his videos, and he almost always has his face obscured when appearing in other people's videos; he generally uses a stick figure with glasses to represent himself.
+He has stated that the presentation style of his videos is influenced by that of Ben "Yahtzee" Croshaw's Zero Punctuation series.

 Grey's video that debunks popular misconceptions has been featured on CBS, as has his video about the history of the British royal family.
 Two videos differentiate London and the City of London, while explaining the history and government of the latter.
 Another two videos explaining copyright law and the Electoral College have been featured on Mashable.
 The channel also explains the economic disadvantages of US one-cent coins in a video titled Death to Pennies.
 Other videos, including How to Become Pope, have received media attention and have been used in instructional settings.
-Grey's video on the American debt limit received praise from economists.
+His video on the American debt limit received praise from economists.

-Grey's video Humans Need Not Apply was covered by Business Insider and Huffington Post, and his animated video of Nick Bostrom's "The Fable of the Dragon-Tyrant" was "unanimously praise[d]" by the Life Extension Advocacy Foundation.
-In collaboration with fellow YouTuber Kurzgesagt, Grey produced a video entitled "You Are Two" which discusses the right brain versus the left brain.
+Grey's video Humans Need Not Apply was covered by Business Insider and Huffington Post, and his animated video of Nick Bostrom's "The Fable of the Dragon-Tyrant" was "unanimously praised" by the Life Extension Advocacy Foundation.
+In collaboration with fellow YouTuber Kurzgesagt, he produced a video titled "You Are Two" which discusses the right brain versus the left brain.
 Popular Mechanics featured videos by Grey about airplane boarding and traffic congestion.